mongodb/docs/source/includes/fact-role-mapping-access-mgmt.rst

 .. note::

-   You can't edit roles for a user on the :guilabel:`Access Manager` page when you have :ref:`role mapping <atlas-manage-fed-auth-roles>` configured.
+   You can't edit roles for specific users on the :guilabel:`Access Manager` page if you configure role mappings for
+   |idp| groups.